nescalas/proposals-2016/README.md

 * Q: **If my talk gets voted in, am I guaranteed a ticket?**
 A: Yes, but you still have to pay the $60.
 (Even conference organizers pay.)

-* Q: **If my talk isn't voted in, I still give it at the day 2 unconference?**
+* Q: **If my talk isn't voted in, can I still give it at the day 2 unconference?**
 A: Of course.
-Yes, please.
+Yes, please!

 * Q: **Will videos of the talks be published?**
 A: Yes (unless the speaker objects).
 Day 1 only, though.